MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 <!-- Subtitle: Detached elements helps you fix memory leaks due to detached DOM elements.-->

-The **Memory** tool has a new profile type called Detached elements which shows detached objects that are retained by a JavaScript reference.
+The **Memory** tool has a new profile type called **Detached elements**, which shows detached objects that are retained by a JavaScript reference:

 ![Detached elements profile type](./devtools-130-images/detached-elements-profile-type.png)